Erayak Power Solution Group In - GuruFocus.com

-Wenzhou, China, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Erayak Power Solution Group Inc. (“Erayak” or the “Company”) ( RAYA), a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, is pleased to provide the following information concerning the Company’s generator sales in 2022.
+WENZHOU, China, Dec.
+28, 2022 /PRNewswire/ -- Erayak Power Solution Group Inc. ("Erayak" or the "Company") (Nasdaq: RAYA), a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, is pleased to provide the following information concerning the Company's generator sales in 2022.

 About Erayak Power Solution Group Inc.